nusco/narjillos/backlog.md

 * Add evolution-speed to history data
   By averaging Levenshtein distances of all creatures to their 10th-generation ancestor.

-* Track history data together with ancestry: eggs/creatures/food/evolution-speed/etc.
+* Track history data together with ancestry eggs/creatures/food/evolution-speed/etc.

+* Dump to CSV
-* Run analysis with --history to dump a CSV file of history
+  Run analysis with --history to dump a CSV file of history

 + Add standard deviation of gene pool to history data
 + Fail with explicit error if running ancestry analysis on a file without ancestry
-+ Warning in case of conflicting command-line arguments of main apps (like -s and experiment file used together)
++ Warning in case of conflicting command-line arguments of main apps
+  like -s and experiment file used together
 + Require less memory to persist experiment
   Change call to getBytes() in Persistence.save() to delay OutOfMemoryErrors (if possible).
   Try it with the very long experiment I have stored, that is currently failing with an OutOfMemoryError after a few saves.